ankithabudhya/Ankithan/README.md

 ## 1.3 Need for the Study

-There is a growing need for intelligent legal systems capable of providing accurate legal document summarization, clause extraction, risk detection, legal analytics, and automated legal assistance.
+There is a growing need for intelligent legal systems capable of providing accurate legal document summarization, clause extraction, risk detection,risk scoring, legal analytics, and automated legal assistance.

 Existing systems mainly focus on legal document classification and fail to provide advanced legal analytics, explainable legal insights, and intelligent legal assistance.[1][2][3]